wzhao6/COVID_SEIR_simulation/README.md

 # COVID_SEIR_simulation
-Simulation of COVID using base SEIR model
+Simulation of COVID using base SEIR model in R